ppstxd/False_Positive_Analysis/README.md

     - **Enhanced Vegetation Index (EVI)** based on Sentinel-2
     - **Class** variable (derived from Section 1 in notebook)

+---

+## 3. Training of Prediction of RF Model

 - Parameters for RF model in GEE:
   - `numberOfTrees=500`